goccy/go-zetasqlite/cmd/zetasqlite-cli/README.md

 - `.functions` : show all functions
 - `.autoindex` : automatically create an index when creating a table
 - `.explain` : show results using sqlite3's explain query plan instead of executing the query

+## Print Mode

+Usually table view mode.
+Group view is also available by adding `\G` suffix at the end of the query.